 To change our way of thinking is not always easy, but we can take small steps by carefully choosing the words that we speak.
 Words have a power of their own.

-They can inspire or discourage, built or destroy.
+They can inspire or discourage, built or destroyed.

 Have you noticed how much more tired you feel after yawning and saying “I am tired?”
 You actually feel more tired, because your words or “self-talk” has released the power in the direction of tiredness.